zhou13/gOSPREY/README.md

 -----
 Thanks for the CMake and jar package system, the use of gOSPREY is pretty easy.
 After the `make install` in the installation procedure, a file called `osprey.jar` will be generated.
-This contains all the Java class needed by gOSPREY.
-You can copy/move this file to anyplace that make you feel comfortable.
+This contains all the Java classes needed by gOSPREY.
+You can copy/move this file to any place that make you feel comfortable.

 Let's use `ppi_GPU` as an example.
 You can find it under `doc/example/ppi_GPU/`.